-School Counseling Concentration Track
+School Counseling Track

 The school counseling track is designed to assist students with preparation for becoming a K-12 licensed or endorsed school counselor in Michigan.
-The school counseling track is also intended to assist students with preparation for Michigan licensure as an LPC.
-(Refer to the MAC Student Handbook for more information.)
+The school counseling track is also intended to assist students with preparation for licensure as an LPC.
+Refer to the MAC Student Handbook for more information.

 The school counseling track requires students to complete the 60-credit hour counseling foundation curriculum along with an additional 6 credit hours for certified teachers (CNS 643 and CNS 673) or an additional 9 credit hours for non-teachers (CNS 643, CNS 673 and CNS 683).
 CNS 673 and CNS 683 are prerequisites for admission to school track clinical experience.
-CNS 643 is a prerequisite only for the non-teacher school track and should be taken the second term of the first year of the program, although students may petition to waive this course if they have had significant experience working in a school setting.
+CNS 643 is also a prerequisite for students without a teaching certificate, although students may petition to waive this course if they have had significant experience working in a school setting.